rcsb/py-rcsb_app_file/README.md

 After development testing with Redis, open the redis-cli and delete the variables, and delete hidden files from the deposit or archives directories.

+The hidden files to be deleted are those that start with the value configured in getTempFilePath, referred to above, after checking that the file modification time is beyond a specified threshold.